 One of the elements that left a bad taste in my mouth is the save function here I'm.
 I would have expected a mechanic similar to what is present, for example on the Nintendo Virtual Console, with the possibility of saving, viewing through an image the moment in which the restore point was made and then deciding whether to reload or not.
 In all games in the Collection it is possible to save at any time but, in addition to not being able to perform multiple rescues, it is not possible to review the point where you stopped.
 In practice, if we forget where we saved, we load blindly: this gave me the impression of a function left a little in thirteen.
 On the other hand it is possible save replays of our matches, so the more experienced can prepare for speedrun.
 The emulation of the titles is very satisfying and arcade perfect, with all the slowdowns that follow.
 It is also possible to modify the game screen using some filters, some useful ones, others decidedly less (try a little to play Contra in 16: 9 on an 55 "inch) and remove the side black bands replacing them with (only) two different ones background.

 Everything is offered at the price of 20 euro, a figure all in all right if we also consider the final gem.
 As in the Castlevania collection, here too there is a book, in digital version.
 In addition to interviews a Nobuya Nakazato, producer and director of several titles in the series, including the latest coming, Contra: Rogue Corps, ea Tom duBois, illustrator of Western covers for Castlevania and Contra titles, there is also a lot of interesting information.
 A real one compendium on the Run & Gun series, complete with timeline, list of weapons, descriptions of all the games present, artwork, drafts.
-There really is everything, and all strictly in English.
-So, if you are a newcomer like in my case and you have never had the chance or desire to try the series, the Contra Anniversary Collection meets your wishes and offers you hours and hours of anger and idle attempts even to overcome the first level of each game.
-A real lesson for much of today's gaming landscape.
+There is really everything, and everything strictly in English.
+So, if you are a newcomer as in my case and have never had the opportunity or desire to try the series, the Contra Anniversary Collection meets your wishes and offers you hours and hours of anger and failed attempts just to overcome the first level of each game.
+A real lesson for a large part of today's gaming landscape.